 Keywords: global leadership; global identity; multicultural teams; multiple social identities

 Introduction

-The growing presence of global organizations has led to the formation of multicultural teams consisting of culturally diverse members who operate across geographically dispersed zones (Maznevski & Chui, 2013).
-Global organizations form multicultural teams that employ talented professionals from around the world, exploiting the large pool of diverse knowledge, skills, and perspectives (Gibson, Huang, Kirkman, & Shapiro, 2014; Jimenez, Boehe, Taras, & Caprar, 2017).
-Culturally diverse team dynamics frequently result, however, in disagreement and mistrust as a consequence of disruptive social categorization processes (Hinds, Neeley, & Cramton, 2014; Stahl Maznevski, Voigt, & Jonsen, 2010; van Knippenberg & Mell, 2016).
+The growing presence of global organizations has led to the formation of multicultural teams consisting of culturally diverse members who operate across geographically dispersed zones [1].
+Global organizations form multicultural teams that employ talented professionals from around the world, exploiting the large pool of diverse knowledge, skills, and perspectives [2,3].
+Culturally diverse team dynamics frequently result, however, in disagreement and mistrust as a consequence of disruptive social categorization processes [4–6].

-Mitigating process losses and utilizing the potential of multicultural teams are vital for global organization success (Gibson et al., 2014; Stanko & Gibson, 2009) and can be enhanced by effective leadership (Kearney & Gebert, 2009).
-However, despite the potential contribution of effective leadership behaviors to multicultural team effectiveness, empirical and theoretical research on factors that lead to leadership effectiveness in this context is scarce (Adler & Aycan, 2018; Zander, Mockaitis & Butler, 2012).
+Mitigating process losses and utilizing the potential of multicultural teams are vital for global organization success [2,7] and can be enhanced by effective leadership [8].
+However, despite the potential contribution of effective leadership behaviors to multicultural team effectiveness, empirical and theoretical research on factors that lead to leadership effectiveness in this context is scarce [9,10].

-To contribute to this nascent research stream, we take the perspective that sees identities as a directional force for leaders’ actions (e.g., Lisak, Erez, Sui, & Lee, 2016; Lord & Hall, 2005), and rely on theories and findings pointing at multicultural identity configurations as drivers of effectiveness in the multicultural context (Shokef & Erez, 2006; Tadmor & Tetlock, 2006; Tadmor et al., 2012), to suggest that multicultural team leaders’ cultural identity configurations direct their effective behaviors.
+To contribute to this nascent research stream, we take the perspective that sees identities as a directional force for leaders’ actions (e.g., [11,12]), and rely on theories and findings pointing at multicultural identity configurations as drivers of effectiveness in the multicultural context [13–15], to suggest that multicultural team leaders’ cultural identity configurations direct their effective behaviors.

-Research on how identity relates to effectiveness in the multicultural context embraced an acculturation perspective (e.g., Shokef & Erez, 2006; Tadmor & Tetlock, 2006).
+Research on how identity relates to effectiveness in the multicultural context embraced an acculturation perspective (e.g., [13,14]).
 These acculturation models suggest that identification strength is key for adaptation and effectiveness.
 This assumption relies in part on Berry’s acculturation model principles that explored the adaptation of immigrants to their host countries.
 According to this model, individuals with bicultural identity configurations who use an integration strategy (strong identification with home and host cultures) are considered the most effective, followed by individuals with assimilated or separated identity configurations (strong identification with a host or home culture, respectively).
-Last, marginalization (identity configuration of low identification with both) is considered an inferior acculturation strategy (Berry 1997; 2006).
+Last, marginalization (identity configuration of low identification with both) is considered an inferior acculturation strategy [16,17].

 Research findings on identity configurations and effectiveness in multicultural contexts revealed, however, a different pattern.
-Marginal individuals demonstrated higher effectiveness and adjustment than did assimilated or separated individuals, although not as high as bicultural individuals (Lee, Masuda, Fu, & Reiche, 2018; Tadmor et al., 2012).
-This general pattern of findings presents a theoretical challenge to acculturation models that focused mostly on explaining the benefits of high identification with both cultures in the multicultural context (Shokef & Erez, 2006; Tadmor & Tetlock, 2006).
-As a result, scholars called for a better understanding of the nature of marginalizm in a multicultural context, separating the discussion of marginalization from that of bicultural effectiveness, and highlighting advantages of autonomy and being emotionally detached from the cultural groups (Fitzsimmons, Lee, & Brannen, 2013; Lee et al., 2018; Tadmor et al., 2012).
+Marginal individuals demonstrated higher effectiveness and adjustment than did assimilated or separated individuals, although not as high as bicultural individuals [15,18].
+This general pattern of findings presents a theoretical challenge to acculturation models that focused mostly on explaining the benefits of high identification with both cultures in the multicultural context [13,14].
+As a result, scholars called for a better understanding of the nature of marginalism in a multicultural context, separating the discussion of marginalization from that of bicultural effectiveness, and highlighting advantages of autonomy and being emotionally detached from the cultural groups [15,18,19].